How to Improve Your Hiring Process and Hire the Right People

 Here are seven key tips to approach your hiring process from all angles so you can attract, hire, and keep the best of the best.

 Experts estimate that 70-85% of job seekers land jobs by networking, so why should it be any different in reverse?
 Use real-life networking to your advantage in finding top talent for your business.
 Go beyond the usual job listing boards like Indeed and Monster, and post who you’re looking for on your personal and company social media pages.
-Reach out to your colleagues and customers via email or the phone—they may know just the person!
+Reach out to your colleagues and customers via email or the phone—they may know just the person best for hiring!

 Bonus: finding someone through a trusted source instead of the internet will bring added peace of mind to the costly investment you’re about to make.